 - Put them in the office where everyone can see them, or place them in a prominent yet secure display case.

 - Make unique signs for your prizes if they'll be in a display case or on morning video announcements like 'Top Seller Prize' or 'Grand Prize'.

 If you haven't used daily prize drawings to promote your additional incentives, you should strongly consider it.
 Here are some tips:

 - Create a nicely decorated drawing box placed in a strategic location.

-- It will also be important to have a sign above it that says, ‘DRAWING BOX’ in big bold letters.
+- It will also be essential to have a sign above it that says, 'DRAWING BOX' in big, bold letters.

-- Or better yet, have a parent volunteer hold the box as the students are walking into the school.
+- Or better yet, have a parent volunteer hold the box as the students walk into the school.

 - Encourage your fundraising volunteers to get creative by:

-- Asking your students questions like, “Have you sold enough to turn in your coupon today?” as they walk up to drop off their prize coupon.
-Whoever is manning the coupon box should also announce to the students when the drawing will take place for that day.
+- Ask your students questions like, "Have you sold enough to turn in your coupon today?" as they walk up to drop off their prize coupon.
+Whoever handles the coupon box should also announce to the students when the drawing will occur on that day.

-- If you can, convince them to dress up as a special character or in some school-related theme, that can add to the excitement.
+- If you can, convince them to dress up as a unique character or in some school-related theme that can add to the excitement.

-- Don’t just announce the winners each day, have them come up and claim their prize in front of everyone.
+- Don't just announce the winners daily; have them come up and claim their prize in front of everyone.

-- If you don’t have a morning assembly where everyone is together at one time, do it during lunch.
+- If you don't have a morning assembly where everyone is together simultaneously, do it during lunch.

-- If you do morning announcements on video, have the winners come to the video location to claim their prize on camera as everyone watches.
-This will inspire others to sell so that they will also have a chance to win as well.
+- If you make morning announcements on video, have the winners come to the video location to claim their prize on camera as everyone watches.
+This will inspire others to sell so that they will also have a chance to win.